 - NEET Weightage: 2 to 3 questions per year

-The handwritten notes below open with the Daniell cell sketch, then walk through the Nernst equation, conductance, Kohlrausch's law, electrolysis, batteries, fuel cells, and corrosion in the same order as the NCERT chapter.
+The notes follow the NCERT order: Daniell cell, Nernst equation, conductance, Kohlrausch's law, electrolysis, batteries, fuel cells, and corrosion.

-These Handwritten Notes are prepared by senior CBSE-board examiners, cross-referenced against the 2026-27 rationalised NCERT, and tested against the last five years of CBSE Board, JEE Main, and NEET Chemistry papers.
+Prepared by senior CBSE-board examiners, mapped to the 2026-27 rationalised NCERT, and checked against the last five years of CBSE, JEE Main, and NEET papers.

 Also Check: